omicscodeathon/tgr5t2d/README.md

 ![figures](https://github.com/omicscodeathon/tgr5t2d/blob/main/figures/TGR5_Docked_scores.png)
 ## Predicted binding scores of compounds docked in the TGR5 binding pocket

+## Discussion
+The bioactivity classes are spanning similar chemical spaces as evident by the scatter plot of MW vs LogP

 ## *Conclusion
 Our study identified four (4) novel molecules, notably, CNP0209363, CNP0424850, CNP0417335 and CNP0224616, as potential TGR5 agonists which may be considered for the treatment of T2D